This is the multi-page printable view of this section. Click here to print.

 Release process

 Parquet uses the maven-release-plugin to tag a release and push binary artifacts to staging in Nexus.
-Once maven completes the release, the offical source tarball is built from the tag.
+Once maven completes the release, the official source tarball is built from the tag.

 Before you start the release process: